 - d1.
-EE Program graduates will be able to communicate effectively, apply IT technologies, and develop skills that are life enriching and have value in other occupations - d2.
+Communicate effectively, apply IT technologies, and develop skills that are life enriching and have value in other occupations - d2.
 Present data/results in alternative forms for better understanding and/or greater impression, and utilize appropriate level of delivery - d3.
 Communicate effectively the information in verbal and writing. - d4.
-Develop systematic thinking skills to solve general problems and identify critical factors\ - d5.
+Develop systematic thinking skills to solve general problems and identify critical factors - d5.
 Evaluate given information and derive practical and new solutions - d6.
-Perform efficient teamwork in multi-member projects - d7.
-Understand the usage of common IT tools - d8.
-Realize the need for life-long learning and develop aptitude for continuous and independent learning of new concepts and information program will be ever in greater demand in order to implement the Egyptian Government economic development plans.
-This will drastically enhance the overall employability of EEE graduates .
+Function efficiently in multi-member projects - d7.
+Use common IT tools - d8.
+Recognize the need for life-long learning and develop aptitude for continuous and independent learning of new concepts and information